Are Business Cards Outdated?

 Many professionals receive dozens, if not hundreds of business cards per year, so don’t be hesitant to try something with a “wow” factor.

 Several innovative printing companies can help you come up with stunning designs using a variety of colors, or even using different materials, such as silk, cotton, and suede.

 No matter what design you choose, Empire Resume thinks having a business card is still relevant in the digital age.

-New technology may replace the business card eventually, but for the time being, business cards are still part of the fabric of professional culture.
+New technology may replace the business card and even replace resumes eventually, but for the time being, business cards are still part of the fabric of professional culture.